-Additional Fundamental Investment Policies
+Fundamental Investment Policies

-Except as noted with respect to any Fund, the Trust has adopted the following restrictions as additional fundamental policies of its Funds, which means that they may not be changed without the approval of a majority of the outstanding voting securities of that Fund.
-Under the 1940 Act, a "vote of a majority of the outstanding voting securities" of the Trust or of a particular Fund means the affirmative vote of the lesser of (l) more than 50% of the outstanding shares of the Trust or of such Fund, or (2) 67% or more of the shares of the Trust or of such Fund present at a meeting of shareholders if more than 50% of the outstanding shares of the Trust or of such Fund are represented at the meeting in person or by proxy.
+The Trust has adopted the following restrictions as fundamental policies of the Fund, which means that they may not be changed without the approval of a majority of the outstanding voting securities of the Fund.
+Under the 1940 Act, a "vote of a majority of the outstanding voting securities" of the Trust or of a particular Fund means the affirmative vote of the lesser of (l) more than 50% of the outstanding shares of the Trust or of the Fund, or (2) 67% or more of the shares of the Trust or of the Fund present at a meeting of shareholders if more than 50% of the outstanding shares of the Trust or of the Fund are represented at the meeting in person or by proxy.